Reforestation: Armenia

 The Armenia Tree Project was founded in 1994 to address environmental and economic concerns related to Armenia's dwindling forests.
 Since its founding, the organization has planted more than 6.5 million trees in communities throughout Armenia.

 My Forest Armenia was founded in 2019 and has since planted 910,000 trees in Armenia.

+Croatia

+In 2018, the Croatian volunteer group Boranka was formed to combat the loss of Croatian forestry due to deforestation and natural disasters.
+As of 2025, the group has planted over 130,000 saplings throughout the Dalmatia region, particularly in areas affected by fires and earthquakes.

+In 2024, the volunteer reforestation project "CO2MPENSATING BY PLANTING", formed by the Croatian Scouts Association, Croatian Forests, and the HEARTH Agency, partnered with local volunteers in Slunj to plant over 4,000 native trees to combat damage done to the area's coniferous forests due to climate change.

 Iceland

 Prior to the deforestation of Iceland in the Middle Ages, some 40% of the land was forested.
 Today, the country is about 2% forested, with the Icelandic Forest Service aiming to increase that share to 10% through reforestation and natural regrowth.

 Ireland

-In 2019 the government of Ireland decided to plant 440 million trees by 2040.
+In 2019, the government of Ireland decided to plant 440 million trees by 2040.
 The decision is part of the government's plan to make Ireland carbon neutral by 2050 with renewable energy, land use change and carbon tax.

-Ireland is also driven to increase sustainable timber consumption while also adding more eco friendly work positions.
+Ireland is also driven to increase sustainable timber consumption while also adding more eco-friendly work positions.
 They also have taken efforts to limit the use of methane emissions by signing a pledge to draw back methane use by 30%.